 Overview

-ordinary differential equations or stochastic differential
+equations or stochastic differential equations.
+Thus either

 prove stochastic invariant manifolds, and their foliation,